"My hopes and dreams": Erika's embracing her interest in business

-When Erika Lu moved with her family from the Philippines in 2013, she knew there’d be a whole new world of opportunities that would open up.
-But she didn’t know just how much CDU would offer her and her family.
+When Erika Lu moved with her family from the Philippines, she knew there’d be a whole new world of opportunities that would open up.
+But she didn’t know just how many opportunities studying at CDU would offer her and her family.

-Graduating in October 2019 with a Bachelor of Business with a double major in Marketing and Management, Erika is an accomplished student.
+Graduating with a Bachelor of Business with a double major in Marketing and Management, Erika is an accomplished student.

-But she is not the only member of the Lu family making their mark at CDU.
-Her mother has completed a Masters degree in International Education, her brother is studying Information Technology and her father is planning to complete vocational education in the near future - all at CDU.
+Erika is not the only member of the Lu family making their mark at Charles Darwin University.
+Her mother has completed a master's degree in education and her brother is studying information technology.

-Those hopes and dreams, coupled with close friends and family, have encouraged Erika to seize the opportunities that have presented themselves to her through CDU.
+Those hopes and dreams, coupled with close friends and family, have encouraged Erika to seize the opportunities that have presented themselves to her while studying at CDU.

 “Attending Charles Darwin University, I learned and witnessed that the Territory is full of surprises and opportunities for growth as I lived and studied here''.